 Hodgkin lymphoma is an uncommon cancer that develops in the lymphatic system, which is a network of vessels and glands spread throughout your body.

 Find out about hormone replacement therapy (HRT) - how it can help menopausal symptoms, the different types of HRT, and what the main risks and side effects are - including how it can raise your risk of breast cancer.

-Huntington's disease is an inherited condition that damages certain nerve cells in the brain.
+Find out more about Huntington's disease, an inherited condition that damages certain nerve cells in the brain.

 Find out about hydrocephalus (fluid on the brain), including information about symptoms, causes, types, diagnosis, treatment and complications.

 Read about hydronephrosis, a condition where one or both kidneys become stretched and swollen as a result of a build-up of urine inside them.

 Find out what hypotonia is, what causes it, plus how it's diagnosed and treated.

 A hysterectomy is a surgical procedure to remove the womb (uterus).
 You'll no longer be able to get pregnant after the operation.